chenxm1986/hylu/README.md

 Performance Results
 ============
 For a wide range of matrices with different sparsities, HYLU achieves a 1.74X speedup on geometric mean in numerical factorization compared with Intel MKL PARDISO, while the preprocessing and forward-backward substitution performance are both similar (1.05X and 1.22X, respectively).
 Please see [doc/results.pdf](https://github.com/chenxm1986/hylu/blob/main/doc/results.pdf) for details.
+Generally, HYLU is much faster than Intel MKL PARDISO for highly sparse matrices.
+HYLU is slightly slower for relatively dense matrices, which are actually more suitable for iterative methods.

 Notes on Library and Integer Bitwidths
 ============